ivision-research/smbls/README.md

 ## Versioning

-Versions have the format `major.minor.patch`:
+Versions have the format `major.minor.patch`.
+Only the JSON output is considered for compatibility.
+Console output, reporting output, and exposed functions can change at in minor versions.

 - Major version updates can remove, rename, or rearrange fields in the JSON output.
 No compatibility is expected.
 - Minor version updates can add new fields or add information to field values in the JSON output.
-- Patch version updates can change the wording of field values such as clarifying error messages or fixing bugs. `smblsreport` changes can happen here.
+- Patch version updates can change the wording of field values such as clarifying error messages or fixing bugs.